rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 And that means starting with a language with a language with a `REPL <https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop>`_.
-It's simpler to do that than start talking about file and editors and make and compilers and linkers and whatever.
+It's simpler to do that than start talking about files and editors and make and compilers and linkers and whatever.
 Using a heavyweight IDE like VisualStudio or Eclipse is not correct at the beginning either.
 Yes, they *help* the student but that's because the student really needs help with the massive language